 Love can be a wonderful thing.
 It’s incredibly beautiful, but can also be absolutely cruel.
 Even so, you and your partner promised each other that no matter what, you’re both are a team.
 You’ll be there for one another, support each other in the hardest of times, and make sure the other is alright, despite what anyone else may say.
 However, a disease like herpes can strain that relationship.
 You may start to question your devotion towards each other, the secrets you might’ve kept from one another, or even if you had loved each other.

 First of all, what is herpes?
 Herpes is an STD caused by two types of viruses, the herpes simplex virus type 1 (HSV-1) or type 2 (HSV-2).
 Herpes is an extremely common STD that is often caused by kissing, rather than sexual intercourse; in fact, an estimated 20% of Americans have already contracted herpes.
-While herpes may not be curable, it can be treated, and is not life threatening to adults.
+While herpes may not be curable, it can be treated and is not life-threatening to adults.
 What’s more, the treatments available can decrease the risk of infecting anyone else, as well as lower the chances of an outbreak.
-However, despite this, there’s still a painful stigma that has living with herpes.
+Suppression therapy may be considered an option for the treatment of herpes outbreaks.
+Finding a clinic in the US might not be tough as one can search with keywords like “las vegas herpes treatment” or with similar related keywords and can book an appointment for suppression therapy.

 So what should you or your partner do, when one of you is diagnosed with herpes?